SamthinkGit/service-robotics-blog/content/practice-1.md

 ### 4.1 Planification

-BSA works by selecting adjacent cells using a priority system, marking them as cleaned, and re-planning when blocked.
+BSA works by **selecting adjacent cells using a priority system**, marking them as cleaned, and re-planning when blocked.
 This method ensures that the robot systematically covers all areas, only deviating when it encounters an obstacle that requires re-planning.

 ```python
 while True: